Transmission tower

-A transmission tower (also electricity pylon, hydro tower, or pylon) is a tall structure, usually a lattice tower made of steel, that is used to support an overhead power line.
-In electrical grids, transmission towers carry high-voltage transmission lines that transport bulk electric power from generating stations to electrical substations, from which electricity is delivered to end consumers; moreover, utility poles are used to support lower-voltage sub-transmission and distribution lines that transport electricity from substations to electricity customers.
+A transmission tower (also known as an electricity pylon, hydro tower, or pylon) is a tall structure used to support an overhead power line.
+It is usually a lattice or tubular tower made of steel.
+In electrical grids, transmission towers carry high-voltage transmission lines that transport electric power from generating stations to electrical substations; while utility poles are used to support lower-voltage, electricity contactor relays, sub-station, sub-transmission lines or distribution lines that transport electricity from substations to electricity installed capacity to end customers.

-There are four categories of transmission towers: (i) the suspension tower, (ii) the dead-end terminal tower, (iii) the tension tower, and (iv) the transposition tower.
+There are four categories of transmission towers: (i) the suspension tower, (ii) the dead-end tower, (iii) the termination tower, and (iv) the transposition tower.
 The heights of transmission towers typically range from 15 to 55 m, although when longer spans are needed, such as for crossing water, taller towers are sometimes used.
-More transmission towers are needed to mitigate climate change, and as a result, transmission towers became politically important in the 2020s.